![]() I-74 < 73 | Home | 74 TEMP | 274 | 77 > |

 In Oct 2012 (NCDOT), I-74 was added to the existing US 311 freeway from I-40 near Winston-Salem southeast around High Point to US 29-70, then as new freeway to SR 1928 Cedar Square Rd.
 In Nov 2012, NCDOT requested that I-74 be assigned to the new freeway from SR 1928 to I-73/US 220 upon its completion.
 This freeway opened in June 2013 as is signed as I-74.

 In June 2018, I-74 was extended further south along existing US 220 to the north end of the future Rockingham bypass.
-Two exisitng roadways are also going to be part of I-74: US 52 from the current end of I-74 south to about NC 65 and also on US 74 from NC 41 to roughly NC 211 Bolton. |
+In January 2025, I-74 was extended around Rockingham to US 74, then posted along some of US 74 towards Hamlet.
+Three exisitng roadways are also going to be part of I-74: US 52 from the current end of I-74 south to NC 74; all of NC 74; US 74 from NC 41 to roughly NC 211 Bolton. |

 Comments: |

 Note that I-74's overlay with I-73/US 220 uses I-73 mileage for exit numbers at this writing.
-I-74 will definitely be completed through North Carolina and South Carolina.
-Originally conceived to connect to I-74 at Cincinnati, it seems unlikely I-74 will be signed outside of the carolinas in my lifetime.
-Virginia's segment would presumably just follow I-77, but West Virginia would follow US 52 which is being upgraded but not to interstate standards.
+I-74 will definitely be completed through North Carolina.
+Originally conceived to connect to I-74 at Cincinnati, it seems unlikely I-74 will be signed outside of North Carolina in my lifetime.
+Virginia's segment just followd I-77, but West Virginia would follow US 52 which is being upgraded but not to interstate standards.
 Kentucky has shown zero interest in what would be their section.
-I-74 is slated to use the eastern part of the Winston-Salem beltway, which is nearing the beginning of some construction.
-If the entire eastern half comes to be, I-74 would leave US 311 north of High Point before it reaches I-40.
-This would get rid of some I-74 concurrency with US 311.
-If the beltway does not get fully built, I-74 could conceivable follow I-40 then US 52 through central Winston-Salem. |
+I-74 is slated to use the eastern part of the Winston-Salem beltway, which is nearing completion from US 52 to UUS 421.
+When it gets extended past I-40 to existing I-74, I-74 would leave the current freeway north of High Point before it reaches I-40.
+The current I-74 freeway over to I-285/US 52/NC 8 would then become NC 192. |

 Exit List: |